FarmHackNL/FarmHack/README.md

 Our motto is “make things open, it makes things better”.

 We strive to organise open, inclusive and collaborative events.
 The [FarmHack Organization](https://github.com/FarmHackNL) harbours open data, prototypes and concepts used/crafted during/after our events.
-Gitter is our public square: [join us for a chat](https://gitter.im/FarmHackNL/FarmHack)!
+The FarmHack Forum is our public square: [join us for a chat](https://forum.farmhack.nl)!

 ## Hackathons